Asaranth/UtilitiesPlus/README.md

 # UtilitiesPlus Addon

 UtilitiesPlus is a lightweight Quality of Life addon for World of Warcraft designed to enhance your gaming experience.
 It provides various utility commands aimed at simplifying common tasks and boosting gameplay efficiency.

 ## Features

 1. **Waypoints using Blizzard's Pin System**
    - Utilize the `/way` command to create map pins at specific coordinates.
    - Supports waypoint queues and automatic removal of pins upon reaching them.
    - Configurable message displayed when a waypoint is reached.

 2. **Clear Action Bars Command**
    - Use the `/clearbars` command to quickly wipe your action bars clean, allowing for easy reassignment of spells and items.

+3. **Clear Quests Command**
+   - Use the `/clearquests` command to remove all quests from your quest log.

-3. **Prevent Automatic Adding of Spells**
+4. **Prevent Automatic Adding of Spells**
    - An option to prevent spells from being automatically added to your action bars.

-4. **Increased Equipment Set Limit**
+5. **Increased Equipment Set Limit**
    - Extends the equipment set limit from the default of 8 to a robust 100 sets.

 ## Usage